zelosleone/financebot/README.md

 ✅ **No Hidden Costs**
 - No OpenAI API usage (when using Ollama)
-- No Supabase database costs
+- No hosted database costs
 - No authentication service costs

 ### Managing Local Database